 On leaving lovely Ballalaba, one of the aforementioned wallabies jumped in front of my car, I swerved and missed it, although it's tail may have brushed the bumper.

 We drove via Cooma down the Monaro Highway, even though that route involved about 70kms of dirt road.
 It was a pleasant drive, after the dirty part, and there was very little traffic.
 As we approached Cann River, we saw a helicopter water bombing a bush fire.
-It reloaded from a dam next to the road.
+It reloaded fro

 In Melbourne (or Kew actually), Mr Pumbaa and his hostess Sandra tolerated each other.